asdf-a11/SoftwareRayTracer/README.md

 ## Install and Compile
 **Important to note that in its current state it can only display graphics on Windows and Linux.
-Some modication to the code might be needed to get graphics working depending on your system.**
+Some modication to the code might be needed to get graphics working on Mac.**

 - On **Linux**: `-lX11`
 - On **Windows**: `-luser32 -lgdi32`

 `
 g++ -g main.cpp -m64 -Ofast -march=native -mtune=native -flto -pipe -ffast-math -funsafe-math-optimizations (libraries for your system)
 `